fransan6/recipe-book/gousto/Two-Lentil Dal With Spiced Aubergine.md

   Add the chopped ginger, chopped garlic and garam masala and cook for a further 3 min

-- Rinse the red lentils in a sieve under cold water Add the red lentils and green lentils (no need to drain) to the softened onion Dissolve the vegetable stock mix in 350ml [550ml] boiled water Add the vegetable stock to the lentils and cook for 15-20 min, stirring occasionally, until all the water is absorbed and the lentils are tender and porridge-like in consistency
+- Rinse the red lentils in a sieve under cold water Add the red lentils and green lentils to the softened onion Dissolve the vegetable stock mix in 350ml [550ml] boiled water Add the vegetable stock to the lentils and cook for 15-20 min, stirring occasionally, until all the water is absorbed and the lentils are tender and porridge-like in consistency